 1. Zion National Park

-If you're headed into southern Utah from Las Vegas (which is the route I took on my most recent Southwest road trip), Zion National Park will be the first park you'll encounter.
+If you're headed into southern Utah from Las Vegas (which is the route I suggest in my Southwest road trip itinerary), Zion National Park will be the first park you'll encounter.
 It became a national park in 1919, and many people cite it as their favorite national park in America.
 (It's certainly one of my favorites, too!)

-Getting around: You can drive the Mount Carmel Highway east from Zion to where it joins with US 89 any time of year (and I do definitely recommend this drive – it's gorgeous!), but for seeing the rest of Zion Canyon, you have to use Zion's free shuttle service to get around from March to October.
+Getting around: You can drive the Mount Carmel Highway east from Zion to where it joins with US 89 any time of year (and I do definitely recommend this drive it's gorgeous!), but for seeing the rest of Zion Canyon, you have to use Zion's free shuttle service to get around from March to October.
 You can park at the visitor's center or in the nearby town of Springdale and use the shuttle to get to various trailheads and lookouts.
+(More shuttle info here.)

 You can also reach the lesser-visited Kolob Canyons section of Zion from I-15 it's about a 45-minute drive from the main Zion Canyon.